KPMG: Recent history

 In 2020, KPMG International Limited was incorporated in London, England.

-In February 2021, KPMG UK appointed its first female leaders, replacing Bill Michael, who stepped aside after making controversial comments.
-Bina Mehta was asked to step in as acting UK chairman and Mary O'Connor took over Michael's executive responsibilities as acting senior partner in UK.
-In April 2021, O'Connor quit the firm after being passed over for the permanent role.
+In February 2021, Bill Michael resigned as chairman of KPMG UK after criticism of remarks made during an internal meeting.
+Bina Mehta, a senior partner, was appointed acting chair, while Mary O'Connor, head of clients and markets, became acting senior partner and chief executive, making her the first woman to lead the firm in the UK.
+Two months later, O'Connor left after being passed over for the permanent role, which went to Jon Holt.

 In November 2021, KPMG UK was reported as having revised its partnership process to introduce five levels of partnership which required partners to inject capital at levels starting at £150,000 and going up to £500,000.
-This along with the £115 million proceeds from the sale of its pensions business earlier in 2021, which it seems was not distributed to the partners, was intended to prepare the balance sheet for a potential large fine (up to £1 billion) arising out of the Carillion lawsuit.
+This, along with the £115 million proceeds from the sale of its pensions business earlier in 2021, which it seems was not distributed to the partners, was intended to prepare the balance sheet for a potential large fine (up to £1 billion) arising out of the Carillion lawsuit.

 In April 2022, it was announced that KPMG will acquire 50% of the UK-based venture capital advisory specialist Acceleris subject to approval from the Financial Conduct Authority.

 In August 2022, KPMG announced plans to downsize its office footprint in New York City in 2025, when it moves its offices in the city from Midtown Manhattan to Two Manhattan West in Hudson Yards.

+In May 2024, KPMG partners approved the merger of its UK and Switzerland firms, which are working across audit, legal, tax, and advisory, and generating $4.4 billion annually.

+In November 2024, KPMG announced that it would spend $100 million over the next four years to boost its enterprise artificial intelligence services via a partnership with Alphabet's Google Cloud.
+This is an attempt to leverage Google products in the workplace, develop AI agents and overall make the workforce familiar with the technology.

+In February 2025, KPMG US removed from its website the diversity reports it had been publishing since 2020 as part of a broader effort to abandon the firm's DEI targets.